How ASHA's Board of Ethics (BOE) Sanctions Individuals Who Violate the ASHA Codes

 Censure

-The BOE can impose the sanction of Withholding of ASHA membership and certification in cases where an applicant for membership and/or certification, or a Clinical Fellow who is a member in the application process but is not yet certified, is found in violation of misconduct.
+The BOE can impose the public sanction of Withholding of ASHA membership and certification in cases where an applicant for membership and/or certification, or a Clinical Fellow who is a member in the application process but is not yet certified, is found in violation of misconduct.
 Additionally, withholding can also be used in situations where an individual is no longer an ASHA certificate holder or member.
 The BOE cannot revoke what the applicant does not have, but it can impose the sanction of Withholding of membership and/or certification for a period of years up to life.

-Cease and Desist Orders
+Cease and Desist Orders and Probation

 ASHA Corporate Partners